John Soane: Grand Tour

 It was then that Soane met Maria Hadfield (they became lifelong friends) and Thomas Banks.
 Soane was now fairly fluent in the Italian language, a sign of his growing confidence.
 A party, including Thomas Bowdler, Rowland Burdon, John Patteson, John Stuart and Henry Grewold Lewis, decided to visit Sicily and paid for Soane to accompany them as a draughtsman.
 The party headed for Naples on 11 April, where on 21 April they caught a Swedish ship to Palermo.
 Soane visited the Villa Palagonia, which made a deep impact on him.
 Influenced by the account of the Villa in his copy of Patrick Brydone's Tour through Sicily and Malta, Soane savoured the "Prince of Palagonia's Monsters ... nothing more than the most extravagant caricatures in stone", but more significantly seems to have been inspired by the Hall of Mirrors to introduce similar effects when he came to design the interiors of his own house in Lincoln's Inn Fields.
 Leaving Palermo from where the party split, Stuart and Bowdler going off together.
 The rest headed for Segesta, Trapani, Selinunte and Agrigento, exposing Soane to Ancient Greek architecture.
 From Agrigento the party headed for Licata, where they sailed for Malta and Valletta returning on 2 June, to Syracuse, Sicily.
 Moving on to Catania and Palazzo Biscari then Mount Etna, Taormina, Messina and the Lepari Islands.
 They were back in Naples by 2 July where Soane purchased books and prints, visiting Sorrento before returning to Rome.
 Shortly after, John Patterson returned to England via Vienna, from where he sent Soane the first six volumes of The Life and Opinions of Tristram Shandy, Gentleman, delivered by Antonio Salieri.

-In Rome Soane's circle now included Henry Tresham, Thomas Jones (artist) and Nathaniel Marchant.
+In Rome Soane's circle now included Henry Tresham, Thomas Jones and Nathaniel Marchant.
 Soane continued to study the buildings of Rome, including the Basilica of St. John Lateran.
 Soane and Rowland Burdon set out in August for Lombardy.
 Their journey included visits to Ancona, Rimini, Bologna, Parma and its Accademia, Milan, Verona, Vicenza and its buildings by Andrea Palladio, Padua, the Brenta (river) with its villas by Palladio, Venice.
 Then back to Bologna where Soane copied designs for completing the west front of San Petronio Basilica including ones by Palladio, Giacomo Barozzi da Vignola and Baldassare Peruzzi.
 Then to Florence and the Accademia delle Arti del Disegno of which he was later, in January 1780 elected a member; then returned to Rome.